Music Monday: May 18, 2026

 Today’s track is both beautiful & heartbreaking and not just because it was lost for nearly 25 years.
 The song begins with a message from the singer to parents.
 When addressing the mother, he mentions children in the plural sense.
 But when speaking to the father, the word is singular as if Gaye was speaking directly to his own parent and we all know the tragic nature of that relationship.
 I cannot verify if Gaye changed the lyrics for himself or merely followed the original text.
 The song was written by two women so perhaps they made the distinction, but there is not a lot of information online for me to be sure.
 Performing artist Carleen Anderson (who happens to be James Brown’s goddaughter) released her own version of the tune in 1998 and followed Gaye’s lyrics.
 Whatever the truth is behind the song, it is one of his most stirring vocals.

 The song opens with an intense guitar solo and its message, delivered in Gaye’s pleading vocal, is crystal clear: Everyone needs to be accepted for who they are & not be molded into someone’s idea of who they should be.
-A timeless message that holds true for every generation from a man who moved from his gospel roots to secular songs to become one of the most important voices for soul music & social conscience in history.
+A timeless message that holds true for every generation from a man who moved from his gospel roots to secular songs to become one of the most important voices for music & social conscience in history.

 Father stop